leegal1992/learningsteps-terraform/README.md

 ![Backup verified non-empty](./screenshots/42-backup-verified-nonempty.png)

-*Backup file created and confirmed non-empty (~16 KB) before proceeding - there is no undo once the migration runs.*
+I made sure the file was not empty before doing anything destructive, since there is no undo once the migration runs.
+I downloaded it to my own machine to use later.

-The backup was then downloaded from Cloud Shell to the local machine, to be used later for the restore step:

 ![Backup downloaded locally](./screenshots/43-backup-downloaded.png)

-*Backup file downloaded from Cloud Shell to the local machine via the built-in file transfer option.*

-#### Step 3: Migrate to VNet Integration (Backup-First Practice)

-With a verified backup in hand, the disruptive migration was performed.
-A new delegated subnet and private DNS zone were added in `network.tf`:
+With the backup confirmed safe I made the actual Terraform changes, adding a delegated subnet and a private DNS zone in network.tf, and removing the open firewall rule from postgresql.tf while setting public access to false.

 ```hcl
 resource "azurerm_subnet" "db" {